Virtutech

 Virtutech was a company founded in 1998 as a spin-off from the Swedish Institute of Computer Science (SICS), to commercially develop its Simics computer architecture simulator software.
-In 2004, Virtutech accepted investment and moved headquarters to San Jose, California, USA.
+In 2004, Virtutech accepted investment and moved its headquarters to San Jose, California.
 In 2010, Virtutech was wholly acquired by Intel and became part of Intel's Wind River subsidiary.
-In 2018, Wind River was sold to TPG Capital, which continues to develop Simics under the Wind River brand.
-The Stockholm site remains the center of Simics R&D.
+In 2018, Wind River was sold to TPG Capital, which continues to sell Simics under the Wind River brand.
+The Intel Stockholm site remains the center of Simics core R&D.

 Simics software is used by teams of software developers to simulate computer systems.
 This facilitates the development, testing, and debugging of embedded software that runs devices such as high-end servers, network hardware, aerospace/military vehicles, and automobiles.
 Simics allows embedded software developers to create virtual models of hardware using an ordinary desktop computer, run specified sets of tests, and walk the programs through each step of execution, both forwards and backwards.